 Grand Total: $28,070

-*This is an estimate of the cost of text books, membership & licensing fees, and other necessary supplies.
-Estimate is provided by all-crna-schools.com.
+*This is an estimate of the cost of textbooks, membership & licensing fees, and other necessary supplies.
+The estimate is provided by all-crna-schools.com.

 - Medical & Dental Benefits for FREE for the 29 months you are in the program.